 Community Health Services (CHS) User Group

-Mission: To develop and maintain integrated data systems that support agencies in providing, reporting, and evaluating public health services, which improve the health of their populations and to be able to exchange information electronically with our partners.
+Mission: The CHS User Group exists to develop and maintain integrated data systems that support agencies in providing, reporting, and evaluating public health services, which improve the health of their populations and to be able to exchange information electronically with our partners.

-Vision: Create, implement, and enhance effective and efficient community health software systems through active cooperation of the membership.
+Vision: The CHS User Group shall create, implement, and enhance effective and efficient community health software systems through active cooperation of the membership.

-The Community Health Services (CHS) User Group shall:
+Responsibilities of the User Group

-Provide direction to the MnCCC Executive Committee regarding vendor selection and vendor contracts
+Provide direction to the MnCCC Board regarding vendor selection and vendor contracts

 Determine and approve modifications or enhancements to existing software applications